 Let me stress that a therapist is there to facilitate the healing process.
-By all means it is within the natural capacity of the body and mind to heal itself!
+By all means, it is within the natural capacity of the body and mind to heal itself!

-Release, Resolution and the Dangers of Re-traumatization
+Release, Resolution and the Dangers of Retraumatization

-The Therapeutic Process and what is needed to Heal PTSD and CPTSD
+The Therapeutic Process and What is Needed to Heal PTSD and CPTSD

 Containment, resourcing and providing context go hand in hand.
 To contain is to be able to hold the space for the emotions that surface.
-Resourcing is to provide the tools to discharge and neutralize harmful emotions and providing context gives a new perspective to an experience or period in one’s life and levels of strength that have developed as a consequence of that.
+Resourcing is to provide the tools to discharge and neutralize harmful emotions, and providing context gives a new perspective to an experience or period in one’s life and levels of strength that have developed as a consequence of that.

-A Body-oriented Psycho-therapeutic Approach for effective PTSD Treatment
+A Body-Oriented Psychotherapeutic Approach for Effective PTSD Treatment

-We have a tendency to act on how we feel.
+We have a tendency to act based on how we feel.
 If we perceive feelings as heavy, dense or upsetting we instinctively want to move away or try to get rid of them.
 If we perceive feelings as light, upbeat and pleasant we very quickly develop an attachment towards them.
 We are constantly choosing, based on what we perceive as negative or positive.
-Within the therapeutic process this is no difference.
+Within the therapeutic process, this is no different.
 Trauma, which is emotional residue, is based on resistances.
 It’s inevitable that they will present themselves as such while we’re working through them.